top of page

 - Dr. T. Berry Brazelton

-As both an adoptive and birth parent, Andrew combines lived experience with his educational background and current research, to provide support to parents through a lens which examines and acknowledges the developmental process across the lifespan.
-By acknowledging parenting as process which is built upon trial and error with the best intentions for our children, Andrew supports parents to be gentle with themselves as they reflect upon what they are bringing into their relationships with their children.
-This compassionate lens, which views all development as occurring within relationships and is grounded in the late Dr. T. Berry's Berry Brazelton's Touchpoints model of Development, is the foundation upon which Andrew provides support for parents to make meaning of the experiences they have in the relationships with their children.
+As both an adoptive and birth parent, I combine lived experience with my educational background and current research, to provide support to families through a lens which examines and acknowledges the developmental process across the lifespan.
+By acknowledging parenting as process which is built upon trial and error with the best intentions for our children, I support parents to be gentle with themselves as they reflect upon what they are bringing into their relationships with their kids.
+This compassionate lens, which views all development as occurring within relationships and is grounded in the late Dr. T. Berry Brazelton's Touchpoints model of Development, is the foundation upon which I provide support for parents to make meaning of the experiences they have in the relationships with their children.

-More specific to Adoption, Andrew supports parents in gaining a deeper understanding of what it means developmentally and relationally for a child to join a family, both for the family and the child (all children have a critically important perspective, even as babies).
-Sometimes, due to extreme and adverse circumstances which a child may have experienced in some part of their life, strong survival-based patterns of response may emerge, which new adoptive parents may find both puzzling and challenging to respond to.
+More specific to Adoption, I support parents in gaining a deeper understanding of what it means developmentally and relationally for a child to join a family, both for the family and the child (all children have a critically important perspective, even as babies).
+Sometimes, due to adverse circumstances which a child may have experienced in some part of their life, strong survival-based patterns of response may emerge, which new adoptive parents may find both puzzling and challenging to navigate.
 By investigating and understanding more about the underlying function which these adaptations (eg. refusal and hyperactivity as classic examples) are fulfilling, both parents and other adults in the child's life can respond (vs. react) to the need in a way which acknowledges the "WHY" of this function/ behaviour, and helps adults to take it less personally.
+As a parent of lived and living experience, I also support parents in navigating the complex caregiving needs of children living with physical and developmental disabilities.

 Parenting is the most rewarding and challenging job we have as human beings, and we were not meant to do it alone.
-Andrew is here to support you in navigating this journey with you and your family in a way which collaborates with you as the expert on your child.
+I am here to support you in navigating this journey with your family in a way which collaborates with you as the expert on your child.

-As a seasoned presenter and workshop facilitator throughout many community and provincial systems of education, social work, health, and mental health, Andrew can work with your team in learning strategies and theory which can help to support our most vulnerable clients.
-As a Neurosequential Model (NMT) trainer, Andrew can help to train your staff through a lens of developmental neuroscience, in understanding the impacts of trauma on the human brain, and how we can practice more reflectively to better understand the needs of our clients, co-workers, and ourselves.
+As a seasoned presenter and workshop facilitator throughout many community and provincial systems of education, social work, health, and mental health, I can work with your team in learning new strategies and theory which will help you to support clients who live with the most complex needs.
+As a Neurosequential Model of Therapeutics (NMT) and Brazelton Touchpoints trainer, I can both train and supervise your staff through a lens of developmental neuroscience and relational practice.
+These research-based models provide insight into understanding the impacts of trauma on the human brain, and ways in which we can practice more reflectively to better understand the needs of our clients, co-workers, and ourselves.

 Services